 Kuba Cloth 025

 The Kuba people of central Congo are highly regarded for their raphia work, weaving 'dance skirts' on single-heddle looms.
-The panels are individually woven, they are decorated with different techniques; embroidery, appliqué patchwork, drawn-thread work with cowrie shells and bobbles, then sewn together to form one longer piece of cloth, always hemmed.
+The panels are individually woven, they are decorated with different techniques; embroidery, appliqué patchwork, drawn-thread work with cowrie shells and bobbles, then sewn together to form one longer piece of cloth, always hemmed and naturally dyed.

-These long wrap-over skirts are worn by both men and women at dance ceremonies, but the patterns differ for each sex.
+These ceremonial long wrap-over skirts are worn by both men and women where the patterns differ for each sex.
 This particular piece is a woman's skirt from the Kasai river area, featuring drawn thread and needle-weaving details with cowrie shells and bobble embellishment.

-This antique and collectable piece is in good condition, a complete skirt with little staining.
+This antique and collectable piece is in good condition, a complete skirt.